In the United States, as in much of the world, TBI is a common cause of death and disability.

 Fractures that involve the carotid canal: These fractures can result in carotid artery dissection.

-Fractures in infants: The meninges may become trapped in a linear skull fracture with subsequent development of a leptomeningeal cyst and expansion of the original fracture (growing fracture).
+Fractures in infants: The meninges may become trapped in a linear skull fracture of the parietal bone with subsequent development of a leptomeningeal cyst and expansion of the original fracture (growing fracture).

 Brain function may be immediately impaired by direct damage (eg, crush, laceration) of brain tissue.
 Further damage may occur shortly thereafter from the cascade of events triggered by the initial injury.

-Excessive ICP initially causes global cerebral dysfunction.
+Excessive ICP initially causes global cerebral dysfunction Pathophysiology The cerebrum is divided by a longitudinal fissure into 2 hemispheres, each containing 6 discrete lobes: Frontal Parietal Temporal Occipital read more .
 If excessive ICP is unrelieved, it can push brain tissue across the tentorium or through the foramen magnum, causing herniation Brain Herniation Brain herniation occurs when increased intracranial pressure causes the abnormal protrusion of brain tissue through openings in rigid intracranial barriers (eg, tentorial notch).
 Because the... read more (and increased morbidity and mortality).
 If ICP increases to equal MAP, CPP becomes zero, resulting in complete brain ischemia and brain death Brain Death Brain death is loss of function of the entire cerebrum and brain stem, resulting in coma, no spontaneous respiration, and loss of all brain stem reflexes.
 Spinal reflexes, including deep tendon... read more ; absent cranial blood flow is objective evidence of brain death.
 Excessive ICP can also cause short-term and long-term autonomic dysfunction that can result in significant hemodynamic disturbances that are particularly dangerous in patients with polytrauma and other internal organ injuries, fluid depletion, electrolyte imbalance, coagulopathy, hypotension, and anemia from acute blood loss.

 Injury to the hypothalamus, subfornical organ, and nucleus tractus solitarius, which regulate the overall sympathetic tone, blood flow circulation, and baroreflex response, can lead to profound changes in cardiac and renal function.
 Hypothalamic dysfunction affects the hypothalamic-pituitary-adrenal axis, causing hemodynamic instability, hypertension, and tachycardia from a sympathetic "storm" that upregulates cardiac contractility and induces fluid retention in the kidney.
-These changes can subsequently cause acute kidney injury (AKI) and what is termed neurogenic stress myocardium or stunned cardiomyopathy, which manifests as acute systolic heart failure.
+These changes can subsequently cause acute kidney injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more (AKI) and Takotsubo cardiomyopathy (sometimes termed neurogenic stress myocardium or stunned cardiomyopathy Dilated Cardiomyopathy Dilated cardiomyopathy is myocardial dysfunction causing heart failure in which ventricular dilation and systolic dysfunction predominate.
+Symptoms include dyspnea, fatigue, and peripheral edema... read more ), which manifests as acute systolic heart failure.
 These systemic changes can significantly increase inpatient mortality during the first few weeks after injury in fragile and susceptible polytrauma patients if unrecognized or undertreated outside an intensive care setting.

 Hyperemia and increased brain blood flow may result from concussive injury in adolescents or children.